 How does osteopathy work?

-Although it works with the physical body, osteopathy believes that there are many other factors that can cause problems.
+Although it works with the physical body, osteopathy believes that many other factors can cause problems.
 During diagnosis and treatment, it also looks at genetic medical history, past injuries, and the lifestyle and habits of the customer.

 During treatment, an osteopath works on the whole body to encourage it to function better and to heal the injured part.
 Essentially, it aims at rebalancing the system by improving the structure.